alcantariel/ocp-java-17/Chapter 01/README.md

 ## Major Components of Java

-The Java Development Kit (JDK) contains de minimum software needed to do Java development.
+The Java Development Kit (JDK) contains the minimum software needed to do Java development.

 Some key commands: